OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-15.md

 The sacrifice of the wicked is detestable to the Lord, but the prayer of the upright delights Him.

 ## Proverbs 15:9
-The Lord detests the way of the wicked, but He loves those who pursue righteousness.
+The Lord finds the way of the wicked distasteful, but He loves those who follow righteousness.

 ## Proverbs 15:10
 Severe discipline awaits anyone who strays from the path; one who hates correction will die.

 ## Proverbs 15:11
-Sheol and Abaddon lie open before the Lord; how much more the hearts of mankind!
+Sheol and Abaddon lie open before the Lord; how much more so the hearts of mankind!

 ## Proverbs 15:12
 A mocker resents correction and will not seek the wise.